 Maine Coons and Turkish Angoras are both highly intelligent cat breeds that can be trained to do a variety of tricks.

 Generally speaking though, the Maine Coon is a bit more trainable than Turkish Angoras, as the latter have rather short attention spans.

 Maine Coons and Turkish Angoras are two of the most playful cat breeds.
 They are both high energy and require lots of toys to keep entertained.

-These are my favourite Maine Coon cat toys because they have stood the test of time.
-All these toys are hardy, fun, and stimulate our cats highly intelligent nature.
+These are my favorite Maine Coon cat toys because they have stood the test of time.
+All these toys are hardy, fun, and stimulate our cat’s highly intelligent nature.